 For the adventurous teen currently in grades 9 or 10 (ages 14 -16)

-Wilderness Treks will enable our oldest campers to continue to gain confidence and competence in a challenging new environment.
+Wilderness Treks enable our oldest campers to gain confidence and competence in a challenging new environment.
+Each session includes a multi-day backpacking trip and a multi-day canoeing trip, with time to experience favorite Hosmer Point activities in between.

 - How much does the Trek cost?
 Wilderness Treks are the same price as our other two-week camps (we use the same sliding scale pricing, so you pay what you can afford).